-My wife, Sherryl, and I have been married for almost 34 years (this Saturday marks the date).
+My wife, Sherryl, and I have been married for almost 44 years.
 We’ve been through ups and downs in our lives and in our ministry.
 Yet, we still have a zest for ministry as we see each other as ministry partners.
 When I wrote my second book, 5 Ministry Killers and How to Defeat Them, we collaborated on a final chapter called a pastor’s wife killers.
 Here’s what Sherryl believes can suck the life out of a pastor’s wife with a few suggestions how to combat them.

 - Deep loneliness.

 - This issue hit home after we both graduated from seminary and I took my first church.
 The people were nice but Sherryl just couldn’t seem to click with them.
 Although Sherryl is very outgoing, some people seemed to distance themselves from her and building friends became difficult.
 It seemed that people didn’t think she needed friends.
 These experiences helped Sherryl realize that many pastors’ wives do face a loneliness void, especially when they come to a new church setting.
 Over time Sherryl did find safe friends, but the process seemed agonizingly slow.

 - Inescapable vulnerability with others.
 (I quote Sherryl’s thoughts here.)

 - Pastors’ wives face a unique kind of vulnerability.
 By default, the church where her husband serves often becomes the center of her life in several areas.
 It’s her main opportunity for service, the place to find some of her closest relationships, the source of her family’s primary means of financial support, and her home away from home.
 Unfortunately, it also becomes the source of the greatest criticism.
 Unlike many women who find volunteer opportunities, friendships, and income through other various venues, a pastor’s wife often finds all three wrapped up in the same place: the church.